CSCfi/pouta-openshift-cluster/docs/full_restore.md

 This will provision a fresh cluster and restore etcd data (openshift objects) and generated certificates on it.
 The provisioning will be done in pieces, take a look at [restore/full_restore.bash](/playbooks/restore/full_restore.bash) for details, comments and troubleshooting.

+Note: The current version of the script works with openshift-ansible#release-3.7.
+For release-3.6, use `restore/full_restore_36.bash`